MR-Axel/api-cv/README.md

 For GET my CV try:
 https://cv-axel-api.herokuapp.com/curriculum

-For send me a message complete the body and POST: https://cv-axel-api.herokuapp.com/message
+For send me a message complete the body and POST (not available): https://cv-axel-api.herokuapp.com/message